ruuda/blog/posts/build-system-insights.md

 **Build target definitions should live as close to the source code as possible.**<br>
-Unlike a global makefile or other build definition in the repository root, a distributed approach with definitions scattered throughout the repository remains maintainable even in very large repositories.
+Unlike a global makefile or other build definition in the repository root, a distributed approach with definitions placed throughout the repository remains maintainable even in very large repositories.

 This is a lesson I learned from Chromium’s build system [GN][gn], and from Blaze.